RaviTeja1804/DA325_Project_MockBlockChain/README.md

 # 🔗 Blockchain Simulation Project

 This project offers a simple simulation of blockchain mechanics to help understand fundamental concepts like block structure, hashing, mining (proof-of-work), and blockchain verification.
-Built with Python, it's geared toward learning how blockchain functions internally.
+Built with Python, it shows how blockchain functions internally.

 ## Key Features